 It’s a classic way of telling brand stories.
 It means you include your audience in your story from the beginning.
 It’s better to actively interact with your audience and find what they need, what they want to read before writing your story.
 You’ll need to put a lot of effort and capacity into producing content that matches your audience’s interest.
 On an exchange, this archetype helps you create authentic conversations and drive valuable engagement.

+It is a quick summary of the surprise element or the climax of the story to intrigue the audience for a complete read.
 Remember that your audience is an integral part of your business.
 You can’t expect your story to be successful if it’s irrelevant to your audience.

 In order to make the audience feel involved with your story and palpably see them as a part of it, create content that they can relate to, communicate with them on social media, update regularly, and share their stories, not just yours.